se-sic/cppstats/README.md

 - Then run:
     ```
-    $ ./cppstats --kind <K>
+    $ cppstats --kind <K>
     ```

     `<K>` must be one of the analyses listed in the introduction.
-Also, have a look on `./cppstats --help` for further command line options.
+Also, have a look on `cppstats --help` for further command line options.

 - The output files for each analysis are written to the folders given in the file `cppstats_input.txt`.